hiker/fab_new/Documentation/source/site-specific-config.rst

 a script that calls the actual compiler.
 An example for a wrapper is `mpif90`, which might call a GNU or Intel based compiler (with additional parameter for accessing the MPI specific include and library paths.).
-An example to create a `mpicc` wrapper:
+An example to create a `mpicc` wrapper (note that this wrapper is already part of Fab, there is no need to explicitly add this yourself):

 .. code-block::
     :linenos:
-    :caption: Defning an mpicc compiler wrapper
+    :caption: Defining an mpicc compiler wrapper

     class Mpicc(CompilerWrapper):
         def __init__(self, compiler: Compiler):